rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

 ### Permissions

-If your existing Kubernetes cluster already has a `cluster-admin` role defined, you must have this `cluster-admin` privilege to register the cluster in Rancher.

-In order to apply the privilege, you need to run:
+To register a cluster in Rancher, you must define a `cluster-admin` role within that cluster.
+If you haven't defined the role already, run the following:

 ```plain
 kubectl create clusterrolebinding cluster-admin-binding \